Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 26 September 2025 11.31.01 UTC
+- WIB: Jumat, 26 September 2025 12.27.31 UTC
-- WITA: Jumat, 26 September 2025 12.31.01 UTC
+- WITA: Jumat, 26 September 2025 13.27.31 UTC
-- WIT: Jumat, 26 September 2025 13.31.01 UTC
+- WIT: Jumat, 26 September 2025 14.27.31 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

 Kategori: friendship